-Moto (officially known as Moto Hospitality) is the biggest operator and were the first to introduce many brands and ideas which are now common at services across the country.
+Moto (officially Moto Hospitality) is the UK's largest motorway service area operator.
+They were the first to introduce many brands and ideas which are now common at services across the country.

 In 2004, their website stated that Moto had a 39% market share in the motorway services business, and served over 120 million people.

 Very few new motorway services opened in the late 2000s.
 Their project at Wetherby claimed to be the greenest service station in the UK, and uses a model which has since been copied by other Moto projects, most notably Cherwell Valley.

 Also in 2008, they bought services at Winchester and tried to buy two First services, but the latter plan fell through.
 At this point The Times listed Moto as being the 57th biggest private company (dropping 9 places since the year before), with annual sales of £786m and profits of £52m.